Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 8. Core derives the decryption key from its root key, verifies the proofs and imports the keys.
 9. If the disclosure is at account level, Core begins watching the blockchain for that account and indexing past (?) and future transactions.

+### Trackable addresses

+(This is similar to Stealth Addresses proposal, but compatible with usage by the recipient.)

+To make accounts to be trackable without exchanging receivers it is possible to embed a random selector within the control program.

+To make it compatible with sequential key derivation, the random selector is deterministically produced from the index and an xpub.

+Scheme overview:

+1. Alice is an auditor, Bob is an account holder.
+2. Bob generates a receiver with a sequence number N.
+3. Bob deterministically derives a random selector to be used with ChainKD:

+        selector = SHA3(xpub || uint64le(N)[0,16]

+4. Bob derives a one-time key using that selector:

+        pubkey = ChainKD-ND(xpub, selector)

+5. Bob creates a control program where pubkey is annotated with the selector:

+        <pubkey> <selector> DROP CHECKSIG

+    This easily extends to multisig programs: each individual pubkey is annotated with `<selector> DROP` opcode in case of multi-party signing:

+        <pk1> <sel1> DROP
+        <pk2> <sel2> DROP
+        <pk3> <sel3> DROP
+        2 3 CHECKMULTISIG

+    In case all keys are derived by one party, a shared selector may be used for all keys:

+        <pk1> <pk2> <pk3> <selector> DROP
+        2 3 CHECKMULTISIG

+6. Bob sends receiver to a sender Sandy.
+7. Sandy makes payment to that address.
+8. Alice scans all outputs on blockchain, trying to check if any given public key is derived from the xpub using an associated nonce.
+9. Network cannot link two outputs to the same xpub because nonces are random and no one except Alice and Bob has xpub that contains "derivation key" entropy used to produce child keys.

+Note: it is possible to save bandwidth by using 64-bit nonces instead of 128-bit ones at a slightly higher risk of collisions (still, negligible in practice).
+Nonce collisions link two outputs to the same account and may make accounting slightly more complicated by requiring linking through reference data (which could be a requirement anyway).